TN Lawmakers file bill for free school breakfast/lunch - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) — There’s a new bill to potentially ease the financial burden on Tennessee families.

 Raper is a former educator.
-He said he used to teach several children who came to school hungry.‘Apples to apples’: TN lawmaker wants to clarify alcohol language in Tennessee Code
+He said he used to teach several children who came to school hungry.

 “The focus is not there,” Raper said.
 “In addition to that, we put so much emphasis on test scores, and a hungry child is not going to perform to optimal ability.
 It’s just not going to happen.”